Strippit FC750 & FC750/2

 Phone 704-233-5229

-5 -- Unfortunately, the Manufacture of these Units now makes the Cooling-Fins 1/2" Higher than they used to.
-So you will have to have a Machine Shop Mill-Off about .200" off the Bottom-Front of the Steel-Block Mounted on the Turret-Drive Mounting-Plate that has the Dowel-Pin in it, that is used to stop Clutch / Brake Unit from Rotating.
+5 -- Unfortunately, the Manufacture of these Units now makes Cooling-Fins 1/2" Higher than they used to.
+So you will have to have a Machine Shop Mill-Off about .200" off Bottom-Front of Steel-Block Mounted on Turret-Drive Mounting-Plate that has Dowel-Pin

-The last FC750 that I Rebuilt, I still had to put a 45-Degree Bevel at the Front Bottom of the Steel Block so the Cooling-Fins would Clear.
+The last FC750 that I Rebuilt, I still had to put a 45-Degree Bevel at Front Bottom of

-that the Clutch / Brake Anti-Rotation Tab Floated above the Block about .100" to .150".
+Much time was spent making Sure that Cooling-Fins would Clear Bottom of the Block, AND that Clutch / Brake Anti-Rotation Tab Floated above Block about .100" to .150" !
 Spent the Time and get it Right!

-6 -- Also have the Machine Shop Mill-Off .150" around the Top of the Block where the Dowel-Pin Sticks-Up.
-The Clutch / Brake Unit's Tabs must "Float" over the
+6 -- Also have Machine Shop Mill-Off .150" around Top of the Block where Dowel-Pin Sticks-Up.
+Clutch / Brake Unit's Tabs MUST "Float" over the Steel-Block and Not "Rest" upon it, and this will provide more Clearance.

-In other words, The Notch in back of the Clutch / Brake Unit Engages Dowel-Pin to keep Unit from Rotating, But Must Not Rest on to the Steel-Block Itself!
+In other words, The Notch in back of Clutch / Brake Unit Engages Dowel-Pin to keep

-When I am Reassembling System, I put a piece of Sheetmetal under Notch so as to Maintain .150" Gap Over Block, then Remove the Sheetmetal Piece when Finished.
+When I am Reassembling System, I put a piece of Sheetmetal under Notch so as to Maintain .150" Gap Over Block, then Remove Sheetmetal Piece when Finished.

 Front-View of